 Applicant failed to mitigate the security concerns arising from his continuing family connections in Iraq.
-Based upon a review of the record as a whole, national security eligibility for access to classified information is denied.
+Based upon a review of the record as a whole, including the Remand Order, national security eligibility for access to classified information is denied.

 History of Case